Get help today 888-744-0069 or sign up for 24/7 text support.

-Three Lethal Drug Combinations That Can Kill You
+Dangerous Drug Combinations That Can Cause Overdose

 Most Dangerous Drug Combinations

 This is a fairly new combo making national headlines.
 The deadly mixture is made of a variety of opioids, including heroin, fentanyl, carfentanil, and a lesser-known synthetic opiate known as U-47700.
 It resembles concrete or gravel and is sold cheaply on the streets.
 In recent years, its impact has been limited to areas like the Gulf Coast, Georgia, and Ohio, but authorities around the nation are keeping a close eye on this drug and hoping to control the spread.
+The potential effects of heroin use, fentanyl ,carfentanil, and other opioid use are already highly dangerous and can result in death.
+Combining them creates the possibility of causing worse outcomes.

-• Alcohol and Benzodiazepines
+Dangers of Combining Alcohol and Benzodiazepines

 Alcohol and benzodiazepines both have central nervous system depressant effects.
 Alcohol can compound some of the effects of benzos, and vice versa.
 That means that drugs like Xanax, Valium, or Klonopin can dangerously synergize some of the effects of alcohol.3 As both alcohol and benzodiazepines are associated with anterograde amnestic effects, the combined cognitive effects can make it easier to forget how many drinks you’ve had or how many pills you’ve taken.
 Consuming these two substances in excess increases the risk of severe respiratory depression and death.

-• Heroin and Cocaine
+Dangers of Combining Heroin and Cocaine

 How to Get Help for Substance Misuse